-Project is on hiatus because the IT department of the library I currently work won't let me install the program for testing.
+Project is on hiatus because I no longer work for the library I created this project for.
 So I do not currently have a way to test with physical printers in a live environment.

 Leap Printer was started to automatically select between two printers when printing from III's Polaris ILS.
 This project is aimed at the browser based portion of the ILS aka LEAP.